 The best safety management systems are proactive and predictive.
 They help organizations identify risks before they occur, then take corrective actions that prevent accidents.
 To do this effectively, organizations must monitor the state of their safety systems and use leading indicators to identify areas that need attention.

 Digitizing Leading Indicators

-Enterprises have been busy digitizing their systems and processes and now have many different applications that create the EHS management system footprint that spans all these leading indicators.
+Enterprises have been busy digitizing their systems and processes.
+They now have many different applications that create the EHS management system footprint that spans all these leading indicators.
 The data that informs the status of these leading indicators is also spread across all the digital assets of the enterprise.
-What’s often missing is an easy way to connect all this disparate data to monitor leading indicators and predict and prevent conditions that could lead to injuries or fatalities.
+But what’s often missing is an easy way to connect all this disparate data to monitor leading indicators and predict and prevent conditions that could lead to injuries or fatalities.

 One solution to this challenge is a template library with pre-built data integration models spanning all the traditional safety-based leading indicators.
-This makes it easy to connect all the different data sources and set acceptable thresholds that automate alerts, actions, and interventions when the conditions contradict the controls framework that you have configured.
+This makes it easy to connect all the different data sources.
+And it allows you to set acceptable thresholds that automate alerts, actions, and interventions when the conditions contradict your controls framework.
 This automates intervention based on escalating leading indicators creating your EHS Digital Safety Net.

 By digitizing the monitoring and intervention frameworks modeled on top of your data eco-system, you can move from measuring to preventing.
 It is the shift from analyzing lagging indicators to digitally driving organizational and behavioral change triggered by leading indicators.